To: GraceCity Community

 From: Dr. Bob Bingham

 Hello GraceCity friends and neighbors.
 Many of you have indicated a desire to respond substantively to the reports of conditions in facilities housing children and families at the border.
-Others wish to advocate for immigration policies that combine border security, justice, goodness, kindness and mercy.
-Here you will find several avenues to get involved.
+Others wish to advocate for immigration policies that combine border security, justice, goodness and mercy.

 The Southern Borders Communities Coalition lists many faith-based (and non-faith based) organizations that directly aid immigrant families on the southern border on this page.

 Below you will find additional methods and links to strategize more ways to be involved, or to refer immigrants to in your network of relationships.
 We do not advocate for any political positions held by any of these groups.
-We simply seek to open doors for supporting children and families in ways that honor our call as followers of Christ.
-He championed children.
-You decide.
+We simply seek to open doors for supporting children, families and non-citizens in ways that honor our call as followers of Christ.

 If you desire to joina group of GC folks and other neighbors who will continue to pursue active response and presence in these arenas, please feel free to reach out to Pastor Bob at email@example.com.
 We’ll keep you in the loop.

-Call Congress, your mayor and local representatives.
+Speak up: Call Congress, your mayor and local representatives.
 Contact your representative and tell them you want detention conditions improved.
 You can also reach out to your local representatives to ask that they initiate plans to help immigrant communities around Maryland and beyond.
-This official government website has provided links to finding your city, county and town officials.
+This official government website has provided links to finding your officials.

 Support humanitarian efforts.
 Many immigrants are not informed of their legal and civil rights as they pursue asylum or face deportation.
 Several nonprofits are providing free legal representation and other services for immigrants and the families of those detained.
 United We Dream, the American Civil Liberties Union, Mijente and Immigrant Justice Corps are coordinating advocacy and services at a national level.
 Local organizations providing legal aid include New Sanctuary Coalition in New York, Las Americas in El Paso and Raices in Texas, Americans for Immigrant Justice in Florida and Denver Immigrant Legal Services Fund in Colorado.